buildpacks/spec/distribution.md

 | Label             | Description
 | --------          | --------
-| `io.buildpacks.lifecycle.version`  | A string, representing the version stored of the lifecycle.
+| `io.buildpacks.lifecycle.version`  | A string, representing the semver version of the lifecycle.
-| `io.buildpacks.lifecycle.apis`     | A JSON object representing the lifecycle APIs the lifecycle supports.
+| `io.buildpacks.lifecycle.apis`     | A JSON object representing the APIs the lifecycle supports.

 `io.buildpacks.lifecycle.apis` (JSON)